Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - New affliction added: Fragile.
 Actors with this affliction die instantly if hit.
 - Added 7th Trinket: Protection.
 Grants bonus affliction save rolls and chance to inflict new Affliction 'Fragile'.
 - Fixed bug where hp would become negative upon death.

+7/17:

+- Added a temporary working fade transition.
+Currently there's a noticeable camera "jerk" once the transition completes, but it works.
+Fix will likely do with no repositioning the scenes and adjust all sprite placements accordingly (which will take some time to redo).